AnshuSingh06/totality-frontend-challenge/README.md

 Error Handling: Implemented error handling and validation throughout the application to manage potential issues gracefully.
 Future Enhancements: Potential improvements include adding user reviews, integrating payment gateways, and enhancing the search functionality.
 Deployment Link
-You can view the live application at: Your Vercel Deployment Link
+You can view the live application at: [ Vercel Deployment Link](https://totality-frontend-challenge-eight.vercel.app/)

 GitHub Repository
-The source code for this project is available at: Totality Frontend Challenge GitHub Repository
+The source code for this project is available at:https://github.com/AnshuSingh06/totality-frontend-challenge